alfredowh/ros2-object-detection/README.md

 source install/local_setup.bash        # Sourcing the packages
 ```

+## Packages
+### Data Generation Package
+This package is used to generate images from Gazebo simulation.
+It includes the function to drive the mobile robots following particular waypoints.
+With these waypoints on static environment (with same objects and same positions), identical driving scenarios on different environment can be achieved.
+Thereby, data annotation efforts can be reduced.
+The images can be annotated in semi-automated way using visual foundation models or large-scale zero-shot object detector, e.g. [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO).
+This model is used by [Roboflow](https://roboflow.com/annotate) for automating data annotaion.
+Additionaly, [Roboflow](https://roboflow.com/annotate) provides annotation tools, which facilitates manual annotation and labels exports to different format.

+### Object Detection Package [TODO]
+This package utilizes YOLOv7 model to detect the objects in real-time while using the Gazebi simulation.

 ## Folder Structure

 The folder structure of the input data should look like this: